-The Tesoro Lobo SuperTRAQ replaced the earlier Tesoro Lobo.
+The Tesoro Lobo SuperTRAQ replaced the earlier Tesoro Lobo, which was produced from 1989 - 1997.
 The main difference between the two units is that the earlier model lacked automatic ground balancing, the SuperTRAQ signature feature.
 Be aware that coils for the earlier Lobo do not work on the newer model.
 The The old coils had a female coil connection and the new coils have a male pin connector.
 The original Lobo is listed at running "at approx. 20 kHz" while the Lobo ST runs at 17.8 kHz.
 Note: The Lobo ST is also quoted widely as running at 17.5 kHz.
 The latest spec posted on the Tesoro website is 17.8 kHz.

 Another change in the old Lobo versus the new SuperTRAQ is that when the old model was manually ground balanced, the ground balance carried over in both all metal and discriminate modes.
 The new SuperTRAQ automatically tracks ground conditions while in all metal mode.
 When switched into discriminate mode, the automatic ground tracking is disabled and the unit uses a factory pre-set ground rejection.
 This is a less than desirable situation.
 In all metal nugget hunting mode it is impossible to disengage the automatic ground balancing system.
 Very small or very deep nuggets that generate a minimal signal are at great risk of being tracked out.
 Conversely, in discriminate mode there is no ground balance at all except what the factory has chosen for you.